 - Each semester (before enrollment period opens) meet with your Kinesiology academic advisor to review progress and plan next steps.

-- Take the Writing Skills Test (WST) as soon as possible after finishing English 1B.
+- Take the Writing Skills Test (WST) as soon as possible after finishing English 1B or prior to transfer.
 See web site for information and test dates.

 - Transfer Students: Complete as many KIN core-course prerequisites as possible prior to applying to the department: KIN 70, Bio 65, Bio 66, Chem 30A or higher, Math Area B4 (stats preferred)

 - Utilize professor office hours for your courses